UK Parliament petitions website: Notable petitions

 The second most signed petition, with 4.2 million signatories, requested that Parliament hold another referendum on the UK's membership of the European Union if the result of the June 2016 "Brexit" referendum was "less than 60% based on a turnout less than 75%" (which threshold was not reached), but Parliament did not comply with the petitioners' request.
 This petition had been started in May 2016 before the Brexit referendum, by a supporter of Brexit, who stated that he was unhappy that the petition was signed by supporters of Remain following the referendum result.

 A 2007 petition to oppose plans to introduce road pricing gathered 1.8 million signatures on an earlier version of the petitions website hosted on the Downing Street website.
 Prime Minister Tony Blair emailed all those who signed to inform them that trials would still go ahead.

 In 2015, a petition called for legalisation of cannabis in the United Kingdom attracted more than 200,000 signatures and was debated in parliament.

 A petition in December 2015 sought to ban Donald Trump from entering the UK; this gained more than 550,000 signatories and caused the website to crash.
 A subsequent petition launched in January 2017 called for Donald Trump to be banned from an official state visit to the UK following his election as U.S. president, and received over 1.8 million signatures.
 Neither petition was successful.

 In March 2016, a petition calling for provision of meningitis B vaccine to all children in the UK received over 800,000 signatures, and the issue was subsequently debated in Parliament.

-In October 2020, footballer Marcus Rashford began a petition that gathered 1 million signatures.
-The petition called for the end of child food poverty with three demands: expand access to Free School Meals, provide meals & activities during holidays to stop holiday hunger & increase the value of and expand the Healthy Start scheme.
+In October 2020, footballer Marcus Rashford began a petition which gathered 1 million signatures.
+The petition called for the end of child food poverty with three demands: expand access to Free School Meals, provide meals and activities during holidays to stop holiday hunger and increase the value of and expand the Healthy Start scheme.

+In November 2024, a petition was initiated calling for a general election in the UK after the Labour party allegedly broke several campaign promises following the 2024 general election.
+This petition was signed over 1 million times within a 24 hour period, and has the most signatures of any petition for this government, reaching over 3 million signatures.
+It was debated in Parliament on 6 January 2025.

+In September 2025 a petition opposing digital ID cards was signed more than 2.6 million times.